 Reply:

 Fresh food when left at room temperature easily creates conditions for bacteria to grow.
 In processing, the concept of "danger zone" is mentioned as the temperature range of 8-63 degrees Celsius.
-Frozen food does not kill bacteria, it only helps prevent them from growing.
-Therefore, the defrosting process easily creates conditions for bacteria to grow in this temperature range.
-With a large amount of food frozen for later use, we need to pay attention to the defrosting process to ensure safety.
+Frozen food does not kill bacteria, only helps prevent them from growing.
+Therefore, the thawing process easily creates conditions for bacteria to grow in this temperature range.
+With large amounts of food frozen for later use, we need to pay attention to the thawing process to ensure safety.

 The most commonly used method is to defrost in the refrigerator.
-Food should be placed on the lowest shelf to avoid water dripping onto other foods.
+Food should be placed on the lowest shelf to avoid dripping onto other foods.

 Doctor Pham Anh Ngan